-Director Qualifications, experience and special responsibilities Keith Jones Non-executive Director Appointed 2 April 2019 Mr Jones is a chartered accountant with over 40 years' industry experience.
+Keith Jones - Non-executive Director Appointed 2 April 2019 Mr Jones is a chartered accountant with over 40 years' industry experience.
 He led the Western Australian practice of Deloitte for 15 years, the Energy and Resources group, and was Chairman of Deloitte Australia.

-Other current ASX directorships: Coda Minerals Limited (appointed 26 April 2018) Former ASX directorships in the last three years: Gindalbie Resources Limited (appointed 27 February 2013 / resigned 23 July 2019) Mark Wheatley Non-executive Director Appointed 2 April 2019 B.E (Chem Eng Hons 1), MBA Mr Wheatley is a chemical engineer with over 30 years in mining and related industries.
+Coda Minerals Limited (appointed 26 April 2018)

+• Gindalbie Resources Limited (appointed 27 February 2013 / resigned 23 July 2019)

+Mark Wheatley - Non-executive Director Appointed 2 April 2019 B.E (Chem Eng Hons 1), MBA

+Mr Wheatley is a chemical engineer with over 30 years in mining and related industries.
 He has been involved as a director in both large and small companies and has led a number of listed company exploration and production turnaround stories.

-Other current ASX directorships: Peninsula Energy Limited (appointed 26 April 2016) Prospect Resources Limited (appointed 8 January 2021) Former ASX directorships in the last three years: Nil
+- Peninsula Energy Limited (appointed 26 April 2016) - Prospect Resources Limited (appointed 8 January 2021)

+Nil